A Euclid style algorithm for MacMahon's partition analysis: A Euclid style algorithm for MacMahon's partition analysis

 \subsection{A recursion for the contribution of a single factor}

 The contribution of a linear factor is easy:

-However, effective computation for nonlinear factor was a long standing problem.
-One can factor $1-u x^a$ into linear factors using roots of unities, but there is no simple way to get rid of the roots of unities in the final outcome.
-We present here a Euclid-style algorithm dealing with the nonlinear case, by repeated application of the following recursion. \begin{prop} Let $E$ be as in \eqref{e-E-xform} and let $1-u x^a$ be a denominator factor.
-Then we can find $E'$ such that
+However, effective computation for nonlinear factors was a long standing problem.
+See, e.g., \cite{MPAA2}.
+One can factor $1-u \lambda^a$ into linear factors using roots of unity, but there is no simple way to get rid of the roots of unity in the final outcome.
+We present here a Euclid style algorithm dealing with the nonlinear case.

-where $0<b_i\le a/2$ for all $i$ and the number of terms is at most $n-1$. \end{prop} \begin{proof} Without loss of generality, we may assume $ux^a=u_1x^{a_1}$.
-We need to compute